ccamel/awesome-ccamel/README.md

 - [RDFLib/pyLODE](https://github.com/RDFLib/pyLODE) - An OWL ontology documentation tool using Python and templating, based on LODE
 - [RDFLib/rdflib](https://github.com/RDFLib/rdflib) - RDFLib is a Python library for working with RDF, a simple yet powerful language for representing information.
 - [Rapptz/discord.py](https://github.com/Rapptz/discord.py) - An API wrapper for Discord written in Python.
-- [Reecepbcups/airdrop-tools](https://github.com/Reecepbcups/airdrop-tools) - A suite of tools to airdrop under a variety of edge cases for the Cosmos Interchain
-- [Reecepbcups/cosmos-state-exporter](https://github.com/Reecepbcups/cosmos-state-exporter) - A CosmosSDK chain scheduled state exporter
 - [Sanster/IOPaint](https://github.com/Sanster/IOPaint) - Image inpainting tool powered by SOTA AI Model.
 Remove any unwanted object, defect, people from your pictures or erase and replace(powered by stable diffusion) any thing on your pictures.
 - [SesameAILabs/csm](https://github.com/SesameAILabs/csm) - A Conversational Speech Generation Model
 - [Shubhamsaboo/awesome-llm-apps](https://github.com/Shubhamsaboo/awesome-llm-apps) - Collection of awesome LLM apps with AI Agents and RAG using OpenAI, Anthropic, Gemini and opensource models.